winitzki/scall/tutorial/programming_dhall.md

 in ???
 ```
 Also, code in `file1.dhall` can import the contents of `file2.dhall` using a relative path import: `let file2 = ./file2.dhall`.
-However, values imported from files named `./Dir1/file1.dhall` and `./Dir1/file2.dhall` are independent.
-The fact that both files `file1.dhall` and `file2.dhall` are located in the same subdirectory `Dir1` has no special significance
+However, the fact that both files `file1.dhall` and `file2.dhall` are located in the same subdirectory (`Dir1`) has no special significance
-and does _not_ mean that `file1.dhall` and `file2.dhall` are submodules of a parent module.
+and does _not_ mean that `file1.dhall` must be `file2.dhall` submodules of a parent module.
-Any file can import any other file, as long as the file import path is given.
+Any file can import any other file, as long as an import path is given.
 Dhall does not have a built-in concept of "submodules".

-It is important to keep in mind that Dhall does not treat names such as `Dir1/file1` in any special way.
+It is important to keep in mind that Dhall does not have any special treatment for values with names such as `Dir1/file1`.
-Dhall will neither require nor verify that `let Dir1/file1 = ...` defines a value imported from a subdirectory called `Dir1`.
+Dhall will neither require nor verify that `let Dir1/file1 = ...` defines a value imported from a subdirectory called `Dir1` and a file called `file1`.

 To imitate a hierarchical library structure having modules and submodules, the Dhall standard library uses nested records.
 By convention, each module has a top-level file called `package.dhall` that defines a record with all values from that module.
 Some of those values could be again records containing values from other modules (that also define their own `package.dhall` in turn).
-The top level of Dhall's standard prelude has a file called [`package.dhall`](https://prelude.dhall-lang.org/package.dhall) that contains a record with all modules in the prelude.
+The top level of Dhall's standard prelude has a file called [package.dhall](https://prelude.dhall-lang.org/package.dhall) that contains a record with all modules in the prelude.

-Note that the standard prelude is not treated specially by Dhall.
+The standard prelude is not treated specially by Dhall.
-It is just a regular import from an Internet URL.
+It is just an ordinary import from a Web URL.
-Users' own libraries and modules may use a similar structure and may be imported from external resources.
+Users' own libraries and modules may use a similar structure and may be imported as external resources.
-In this way, users can organize their Dhall configuration files via modules and common utilities.
+In this way, users can organize their Dhall configuration files via shared libraries and modules.

 #### Frozen imports and semantic hashing

-Imports from external resources (files, Internet URLs, or environment variables) is a form of a side effect because the contents of those resources may change at any time.
+Importing from external resources (files, Web URLs, or environment variables) is a form of a side effect because the contents of those resources may change at any time.
-Dhall has a feature called "frozen imports" for ensuring
+Dhall has a feature called **frozen imports** for ensuring
 that the contents of an external resource does not unexpectedly change.
+Frozen imports are annotated by the SHA256 hash value of the imported content's normal form.
-A frozen import is guaranteed to produce the same value every time (otherwise it will fail to type-check).
+A frozen import is guaranteed to produce the same value every time,
+because the imported value's hash is always validated.
+If the contents of the external resource changes, its SHA256 hash will no longer match the annotation, which will cause an error at type-checking time.

-Without that check, some Dhall programs may produce different results if we run those programs at different times.
+Dhall programs with non-frozen imports may produce different results if we run those programs at different times.

-An example of that behavior is found in Dhall's test suite that uses [a randomness source](https://test.dhall-lang.org/random-string), which is a Web service that returns a new random string each time it is called.
+An example of that behavior is found in Dhall's test suite.
+It imports [a randomness source](https://test.dhall-lang.org/random-string), which is a Web service that returns a new random string each time it is called.
 So, this Dhall program:

 ```dhall